 Are you looking forward to hosting a FACE event?
 Or have you done one in the past?
 Are there creative ways you reach out to bilingual families, support them, and appreciate their differences?

-E-mail FACE ideas and suggestions to Beenish Iqbal (she/her), FACE/DEI Chair: email@example.com We would be keen on sharing examples of FACE ideas around our school district.
+E-mail FACE ideas and suggestions to Tiffany Nash and Anita Dhinakar, FACE/DEI Co-Chairs: email@example.com We would be thrilled to share examples of FACE ideas around our school district.

 FAMILY AND COMMUNITY ENGAGEMENT EXAMPLES Does your school have a FACE example?
 Are there creative ways you reach out to school families to make them feel welcome and support them?
-Send it to Beenish Iqbal, FACE Chair, at firstname.lastname@example.org.
+Send it to Tiffany Nash and Anita Dhinakar, FACE Co-Chairs, at firstname.lastname@example.org.
 We would love to share examples of FACE ideas around our school district.

-2020-2021 F.A.C.E.
-ACCOMPLISHMENTS Everett PTSA Council: Book Drive In partnership with Sno-Isle Libraries, and in cooperation with multiple schools and PTAs within Everett School District, we distributed over 3000 books for children in our community at the beginning of the 2020-2021 school year.
+F.A.C.E.
+ACCOMPLISHMENTS FROM PREVIOUS YEARS Everett PTSA Council: Book Drive In partnership with Sno-Isle Libraries, and in cooperation with multiple schools and PTAs within Everett School District, we distributed over 3000 books for children in our community at the beginning of the 2020-2021 school year.

 Hats off to these AVID students for facilitating those discussions and sharing the ideas generated that night.
 What a terrific example of FACE in action within our schools.

 James Monroe Elementary: Welcome Mat Here is another great FACE example showing how schools welcome families from all different backgrounds and cultures.
 This welcome mat can be found as you enter James Monroe Elementary and includes the most common 20 languages spoken at their school.
 Working with staff and parents from the school, PTA Co-President, Jarucia Jaycox Nirula, used research from a Spring 2017 family literacy event to help design the welcome mat for roll out in August.